 Though there are certain visa-related restrictions, international students can pursue many of the same employment opportunities as U.S. residents while studying for their degree.
 For more specific information about the types of student visas and how they affect employment eligibility, please see the International Students and Scholars Services Employment page.

 On-campus housing is available for graduate students through a lottery system.
 However, many Drexel graduate students typically live off campus and commute by foot, bike, car, or public transit.
 Visit the University Housing website for more information about living on campus.

-The University's Office of Off-Campus Housing maintains lists of area landlords and can help you with the basics of finding a place to live.
+The University's Commuter and Off-Campus Communities Office maintains lists of area landlords and can help you with the basics of finding a place to live.

 Campus Groups and Activities